manumorante/css.structure/readme.md

 # css.structure
-How to structure a Sass project
+How to structure a Sass Multisite Multidevice project